santironhacker/microfrontends/README.md

 <router-outlet />
 ```

 This will allow us to navigate to different routes once the routing is configured.
+Add styles as desired.

 ---